canonical/ubuntu.com/templates/kubernetes/docs/charm-azure-integrator.md

 **Description:**

 The base64-encoded JSON credentials data, which must include the 'application-id', 'application-password', and the 'subscription-id'.
+Optionally can include managed-identity (default true) and tenant-id (default '').
 These values can be retrieved from Juju using the 'credentials' command and extracting the value of the 'details' key for the appropriate credential.
 For example, using 'jq', replace '<credential-name>' in the following: